Raqqa: Ecclesiastical history

 In the 6th century, Kallinikos became a center of Assyrian monasticism.
 Dayra d'Mār Zakkā, or the Saint Zacchaeus monastery, situated on Tall al-Bi'a, became renowned.
 A mosaic inscription there is dated to the year 509, presumably from the period of the foundation of the monastery.
 Daira d'Mār Zakkā is mentioned by various sources up to the 10th century.
 The second important monastery in the area was the Bīzūnā monastery or Dairā d-Esţunā, the 'monastery of the column'.
 The city became one of the main cities of the historical Diyār Muḍar, the western part of the Jazīra.

 Michael the Syrian records twenty Syriac Orthodox (Jacobite) bishops from the 8th to the 12th centuries—and had at least four monasteries, of which the Saint Zaccheus Monastery remained the most prominent.
+In 818, a Syriac synod convened to discuss the controversy around the use of the phrase "the heavenly phrase" as well as to elect a new patriarch; in the end, Dionysius Tel-Maḥroyō was chosen.

 In the 9th century, when Raqqa served as capital of the western half of the Abbasid Caliphate, Dayra d'Mār Zakkā, or the Saint Zacchaeus Monastery, became the seat of the Syriac Orthodox Patriarch of Antioch, one of several rivals for the apostolic succession of the Ancient patriarchal see, which has several more rivals of Catholic and Orthodox churches.